How to find Nth highest salary from a table?

 Select Salary from table_name order by Salary DESC limit n-1,1;

-To find 4th Highest salary query will be :
+To find the 4th Highest salary query will be

-Select Salary from table_name order by Salary DESC limit 3,1;
+Select emp_sal from Emp order by emp_sal DESC limit 3,1;

-Here we are skipping 3 rows from Top and returning only 1 row after skipping .
+Here we are skipping 3 rows from the Top and returning only 1 row after skipping.

 You can also find names of employees having Nth Highest Salary

-There can be another question like find Nth Lowest Salary .
-In order to that , just reverse order using ASC ( if you don’t specify by default column will be ordered in ascending order).
+There can be another question like finding Nth Lowest Salary.
+In order to do that, just reverse order using ASC ( if you don’t specify by default column will be ordered in ascending order).